oussema286/fordead_package/docs/Tutorials/Dieback_Detection/08_updating_detection.md

                         chunks = 100)
 ```

-Results can be updated using only the new Sentinel-2 dates, saving on computation time.
+Results can only be updated using Sentinel-2 acquisitons more recent than those previously processed.

 The following figures show how the bark beetle attack progressed for the entire area, and for a single pixel :